dgitz/eros/doc/Features/BaseNode/BaseNodeMessagesServicesActions.md

  - The HostName of the device the node is running on.
  - The Base NodeName of the node.
  - The actual NodeName of the node.
- - The current Node::State (defined in eROS_Definitions.h)
+ - The current Node::State (defined in eros_Definitions.h)

 Example
 ```